Please ensure Javascript is enabled for purposes of website accessibility

 Zone C, Booths 310 – 315

-The Land and the Sea Bind Us, curated by Bushra Junaid, brings together artists from across Atlantic Canada whose diverse cultural backgrounds—including Inuit, Mi’kmaq, African Nova Scotian, Acadian, European, and West Asian—inform their creative practices.
+The Land and the Sea Bind Us, curated by Bushra Junaid, brought together artists from across Atlantic Canada whose diverse cultural backgrounds—including Inuit, Mi’kmaq, African Nova Scotian, Acadian, European, and West Asian—inform their creative practices.

 Interwoven Currents